If you’re planning on backpacking Australia, then chances are that you’re going to end up staying in a few hostels.

 Going to Tasmania has a lot in common with backpacking New Zealand, as the landscape is quite similar.
 Another way that it’s similar is that there are some great hostels in Tasmania!

 Another way that it’s similar is that there are some great hostels in Tasmania!
-Below are some of my favourites!
+Below are some of my recommendations!

 The Pickled Frog